 As I have mentioned in other blogs, I was raised Missouri Synod Lutheran.
-For those not familiar with the Lutheran landscape in America, we were the “true” Lutherans, originally from German immigrants who settled in the midwest in the 19th century (though my own ethnic pedigree is more of an English / Irish / Dutch hybrid).
+For those not familiar with the Lutheran landscape in America, we were the “true” Lutherans, originally from German immigrants who settled in the midwest in the 19th century (though my own ethnic pedigree is 96% British Isles).
 Our brand of Lutheranism was all encompassing: Our social, theological, and gastronomical lives were Lutheran, i.e., we acted like Lutherans, believed like Lutherans, and, at our wonderful church potlucks, we ate like Lutherans!

 I attended Lutheran parochial school, was baptized, confirmed and married in the same Lutheran sanctuary.
 Martin Luther was our namesake and would have been our patron saint, except that, as Lutherans, we didn’t have patron saints, and we were darn proud of it!